biplabbose/StateTransition/README.md

    * `popFraction` reads the fraction of cell population at the observed time points from the excel sheet `FractionCellType.xlsx`. __The excel sheet should not contain any row or column headers.__
    * `foldChange` reads the fold change in cell population from the excel sheet `FoldChange.xlsx`. __The excel sheet should not contain any row or column headers.__
    * `numOfUnk` reads the number of unknown parameters to be estimated.
-It is the product of the number of cell states and the number of observed time intervals.
+It is the product of the number of cell states __(excluding dead cell state)__ and the number of observed time intervals.
 For example, If there are three cell states observed at five discrete time intervals, `numOfUnk`=15.
-   * `numCellState` reads the number of different cell states.
+   * `numCellState` reads the number of different cell states __(excluding dead cell state)__.

 Download the [code](FractionalCellDivisionEstimationCode/main.m) and place the input excel sheets in the same location of the downloaded code.
 Open the `main.m` file in MATLAB and enter the input details.
 Now, run the `main.m` file.
 Once the optimization is completed, the following results are exported from the model:

    * The estimated fractional cell division parameters are exported to a tab-delimited text file, `fractionalCellDivision.txt`.
 Each row represents the fractional cell division of each cell state, and the columns represent the fractional cell division in each time interval.
-   * The residuals are exported to a tab-delimited text file, `residual.txt`.
-Residuals are the difference between the observed fold change and the simulated fold change.
-Each column represents the residuals of each time interval, and the row represents the residuals of the experimental replicates.

 #### 2. Estimation of the fraction of cell state transition: